dcmi/dctap-python/docs/cli/subcommands/read/index.rst

 Expand prefixes
 :::::::::::::::

-The option **--expand-prefixes** triggers the expansion of namespace prefixes used in :term:`Compact IRI`\s to be expanded, by checking the prefix mappings defined in a configuration file --- by default "dctap.yml" in the working directory, or any other file specified with the **--configfile** option.
+The option **--expand-prefixes** triggers the expansion of namespace prefixes used in :term:`Compact IRI`\s to be expanded, by checking the prefix mappings defined in a configuration file --- by default "dctap.yaml" in the working directory, or any other file specified with the **--config** option.
 If no configuration file is found, it will check the prefixes against a dozen or so mappings defined as built-in configuration defaults.

 .. code-block:: bash